Velocity Disambiguation for Video Frame Interpolation: Experiment

 \subsection{\extension{Multi-frame quantitative comparison}}

 \extension{In~\cref{tab:multi_quantitative}, we present a quantitative performance comparison across various model variants.
-The configurations $[T]$, $[D]_u$, and $[D]$ retain the same definitions as previously described. $[D]_e$ denotes the model augmented with a continuous indexing map estimator, $[D, M]$ includes the proposed multi-frame fusion with the refiner model, and $[D, M]_e$ incorporates both the refiner and the map estimator.
-On pixel-level metrics such as PSNR and SSIM, the enhanced variant $[D, M]_e$ consistently outperforms the base model $[T]$ as well as $[D]_u$, which lacks a map estimator and relies on uniform indexing maps.
+The configurations $[T]$, $[D]_u$, and $[D]$ retain the same definitions as previously described. $[D]_e$ denotes the model augmented with a continuous indexing map estimator, $[D, M]$ includes the proposed multi-frame fusion with the refiner model, and $[D, M]_e$ incorporates both the refiner and the map estimator.} \extension{$[T, M]$ denotes multi-frame fusion using the refiner model trained with the time indexing map.} \extension{On pixel-level metrics such as PSNR and SSIM, the enhanced variant $[D, M]_e$ consistently outperforms the base model $[T]$ as well as $[D]_u$, which lacks a map estimator and relies on uniform indexing maps.
 The improvement from $[D]_u$ to $[D, M]_e$ highlights the effectiveness of integrating the continuous indexing map estimator.
-Meanwhile, performance gains from $[D]$ to $[D, M]$, and from $[D]_e$ to $[D, M]_e$, demonstrate the additional benefit provided by the multi-frame refiner.}
+Meanwhile, performance gains from $[D]$ to $[D, M]$, and from $[D]_e$ to $[D, M]_e$, demonstrate the additional benefit provided by the multi-frame refiner.} \extension{Moreover, the comparison between time-indexed ($[T, M]$) and distance-indexed ($[D,M]_{e}$, $[D,M]$) multi-frame video frame interpolation models again shows that our proposed distance indexing yields better interpolation results.}